-Alexandra Daddario's 'Baywatch' Set Story Is Actually Really Hilarious – EXCLUSIVE
+Alexandra Daddario's Story About Zac Efron On The 'Baywatch' Set Is Hilarious – EXCLUSIVE

 Alexandra Daddario is a name you've probably been hearing a lot recently — and with good reason.
 Not only is she a talented actress, working alongside prominent leads in shows and films like True Detective, Baywatch, and The Layover, but she's also a spokesperson for the United Nations Foundation, and is Kleenex Brand's newest ambassador (are you keeping up?).
 With all of these accomplishments under her belt, it begs the question: Is there anything that Alexandra Daddario can't do?
 The answer, quite obviously, is no. The best part is that she juggles all of these incredibly important roles with such charisma and ease that it almost makes you feel as though you yourself can tackle the world with such effortlessness, too.
 But don't go thinking that Daddario is all work and no play — if I've learned anything from speaking with her, it's the exact opposite.
 Believe me when I say that I think you'll want to hear Alexandra Daddario's hilarious Baywatch set story and her favorite red carpet fashion fail.
 Trust.